Configuration

 001-13:05:07.4524 [INFO ] [SvSync] Stopped (port 0)

-For production usage, please refer to the JWT authentication page on how to authenticate your clients.
+Authenticator must be set before startingFor production usage, please refer to the JWT authentication page on how to authenticate your clients.

 Other authentication methods are mentioned above in the configuration overview, i.e. Google Authentication with client IDs, shared secret, Admin users.
-Typically, we recommend using JWT, but there maybe be occasions where you need to use other authentication methods.
+Typically, we recommend using JWT, but there may be occasions where you need to use other authentication methods.
 Let the ObjectBox team know about your use case and requirements.
 E.g. it is possible to define multiple authenticators.

 Combining CLI and file configuration